Together, we can improve the lives of more individuals and the well-being of more communities.

 In addition to the selected projects and clients listed below, Diffusion Associates team members have individually worked on a variety of projects with many clients including the Bill & Melinda Gates Foundation, Robert Wood Johnson Foundation, the National Science Foundation, the National Institutes of Health, and numerous other State and Federal agencies and nonprofits.

-Supporting PK-Grade 2 teachers in creating and implementing math learning opportunities authentic to the lived experiences of young learners is the goal of a Teachers Development Group (TDG) grant funded by the Heising-Simons Foundation.
+Supporting PK-Grade 2 teachers in creating and implementing math learning opportunities authentic to the lived experiences of young learners is the goal of Math Early On developed by Teachers Development Group (TDG).
 Using developmental evaluation, Diffusion Associates is working with TDG to design professional training for teachers working in rural and under resourced schools.

 A Collaborative Approach